 How to Make Lavender Liqueur

 I love playing with lavender in the kitchen.
 It has a beautiful floral flavor that pairs well with citrus, fresh berries, vanilla bean, and even earl grey tea.
+It made sense to try to infuse a little vodka with dried lavender to make my own cocktails for summer!

-lavender liqueur recipe
+Why you’ll love this lavender liqueur recipe

 Ingredients

-Vodka: You can choose any spirit but since lavender has such a distinct flavor, I prefer to use neutral vodka.
+• Vodka: You can choose any spirit, but since lavender has such a distinct flavor, I prefer to use neutral vodka.

+How to Make Lavender Liqueur